sureshsubr/dog-breed-classifier/README.md

 1. Set up the Jupyter ipython notebook environment
 2. Load and prepare the data using pytorch
 3. Use VGG-16 pretained model to test the data
-4. Build, train and test the CNN from scratch
+4. Build, train and test the CNN from scratch using pytorch
-5. Build, train and test the CNN using Tranfer Learning
+5. Build, train and test the CNN using Tranfer Learning using pytorch
 6. Train the network using training and validation dataset
 7. Test the network for accuracy using test dataset